-Prerequisites: Only open to students in the Interactive Systems Stream who have passed CSE3311 3.0 and CSE3461 3.0, and have prior permission of the instructor.
+Prerequisites: Only open to students in the Interactive Systems Stream who have

 Course Credit Exclusions: CSE4001 6.0, CSE4080 3.0, CSE4081 6.0, CSE4084 6.0

 CSE 4084 6.0 Communication Networks Project

 This is an honours thesis course in Communication Networks.
 Although a course coordinator will be assigned to the course, the bulk of the course will take place through the interaction between a supervisor and a single student (or group of students).
 After two organisation meetings in September, the student will work with his/her supervisor directly.
 The course requires an initial project proposal that will be submitted to and approved by the supervisor and the course coordinator (director).
 This is, in essence, a contract for the project to follow.
 The supervisor will evaluate the performance of the student in early January.
 The format of the evaluation will vary from project to project, but the requirements of this evaluation will be specified in the original project proposal.
 At the beginning of the course, the course director (coordinator) will establish a date and format for the public presentation of all Communication Networks projects.
 Normally held between reading week and the third last week of the term, this presentation will normally consist of either a short public oral or poster presentation of the project.
 (The actual format may change from year to year).
 All of the faculty associated with the Communication Networks Stream will be invited to attend the presentation.
 The individual supervisor, the course coordinator and one more faculty member will mark this presentation.
 The final report will be due at the end of the term and will be marked by the individual supervisor.